Clubs: Cruzeiro EC | Opening: 1965 | Capacity: 64,000 seats

 Mineirao hardly changed in the following decades, and in the 1990s still had its original capacity.
 It was in 1997 when the record attendance attendance of 132,834 was set in a match between Cruzeiro and Vila Nova.

 When Brazil won their bid to host the 2014 World Cup, it was clear that Mineirao needed to undergo a large redevelopment.
 The project included the complete reconstruction of the bottom tier, an extension of the roof, and further refurbishments to upgrade the stadium to FIFA standards.

 Building works took a total of three years, and were completed in December 2012.
 The first match at the reopened Mineirão was played on 3 February 2013 with a friendly derby between Atlético and Cruzeiro.

-While Cruzeiro agreed on a lease to play the next 25 years at Mineirao, Atlético did not come to an agreement and kept playing at Estádio Independência.
+While Cruzeiro agreed on a lease to play the next 25 years at Mineirao, Atlético did not come to an agreement and kept playing most matches at Estádio Independência.

 Mineirao hosted a total of six matches during the 2014 World Cup, including the round of 16 match between Brazil and Chile (1-1) and the semi-final between Germany and Brazil (7-1).
 The stadium was also one of the playing venues of the 2013 Confederations Cup.

 (photos of the present Mineirão below)